-This result has been proven many times in different ways over the last century.
-It is certainly not true for $\mc{F}_N$ with $N$ composite as discussed above, however, we will try to present a family, as encompassing as possible, of nonzero minors of $\mc{F}_N$, under the number theoretic assumption that $N\in\NN$ is square-free.
+Chebotar\"ev proved Theorem~\ref{thm:cheb} in 1926.
+Since then, many alternative proves were given over the last century.
+It is certainly not true for $\mc{F}_N$ with $N\in\NN$ composite as discussed above, however, we will try to present a family, as encompassing as possible, of non-zero minors of $\mc{F}_N$, under the number theoretic assumption that $N$ is square-free.